-Our practice also offers implant-supported dentures and partials for qualified patients.
+Our dental office also offers implant-supported dentures and partials for qualified patients.
 These rely on dental implant posts to secure your denture to your jawbone.
 If you would like to know whether this alternative option is right for you, our team would be happy to assess your smile and make a recommendation.

-What If My Dentures are Loose?
+What If My Dentures Are Loose?

 If you are still having problems with the denture slipping, you may need to try a different adhesive.
 If the irritation or soreness is too much, you may need to have them adjusted.

 How Long Do Dentures Last?

 Unfortunately, your dentures will not last forever, but there are several things you can do to promote their longevity.
 Over time, your denture will need to be relined, remade, or rebased because of daily wear and tear.
 Rebasing is a process that puts a new base on the denture while keeping your existing teeth.
 As you age, your mouth will also change, making your denture loose.
 We can resolve the issue before you need to have a new one made about every 5 years.

 With the right care, you can help to ensure your new smile lasts for as long as possible.
 When caring for your denture, it is best to: